Scots language

-Scots is recognised as an indigenous language of Scotland, a regional or minority language of Europe, as well as a vulnerable language by UNESCO.
-In the 2011 Scottish Census, over 1.5 million people in Scotland reported being able to speak Scots.
+Scots is a West Germanic language variety descended from Early Middle English.
+As a result, Modern Scots is a sister language of Modern English.
+Scots is classified as an official language of Scotland, a regional or minority language of Europe, and a vulnerable language by UNESCO.
+In a Scottish census from 2022, over 1.5 million people in Scotland (of its total population of 5.4 million people) reported being able to speak Scots.